-The researchers found that the best (and simplest) statistical model to understand patterns of urban well-being contained four demographic factors and no natural features at all.
+They found that the best (and simplest) statistical model to understand patterns of urban well-being contained four demographic factors and no natural features at all.
 People with the highest levels of personal and neighborhood well-being tended to be older, own their own home, have a higher income, and keep physically active.
 These factors affected human well-being much more than the number of birds and trees in a suburb.

 Disappointed?
 Don’t be.
 Perspective is crucial.
 Roger Ulrich found that a view through a window improved recovery after surgery.
 Yet we all know that our medical condition, not a window frame, determines how long we stay in a hospital.
 If we compare the length of hospital stays across all patients – think cat scratch versus cancer – then the presence or absence of a window is trivial; patients with more severe problems stay longer.
 But a window can improve recovery rates for patients with some medical conditions, as Ulrich found.

 Similarly, it’s no surprise that age and exercise affect our well-being more than the number of trees in our suburb.
 This, of course, raises the question: is exposure to nature associated with improved well-being for particular groups of people; those of a certain age or gender?
 To re-phrase the question in talk-back radio parlance:

 A friend of a friend of mine in his mid 40s spends too much time on his computer (and lies about his age); might he feel better if he lived in a leafy suburb full of birds?